Everything You Need to Know About Using a Lip Scrub

 Users mix together equal parts sugar and base ingredients.
 Try adding flavor, such as a drop of pure vanilla extract or a dash of cocoa powder.
 Best of all, feel free to mix and match ingredients based on what you have on hand.
 Only a small amount of each element is needed.

 - What You Should Do After Using a Lip Scrub

 After scrubbing lips, it’s important to follow up with a repairing lip balm⁵.
 Pure petroleum jelly seals in moisture to soothe, soften, and rehydrate skin’s outer layer, and facilitates sealing in moisture.

-Vaseline® Lip Therapy® Tins glide on smoothly and are clinically proven to help heal dry lips (see How to Heal Dry Lips for more).
+Vaseline® Lip Therapy® Tins glide on smoothly and are clinically proven to help heal dry lips.
 The AAD also recommends using petroleum jelly as an inexpensive way to create a barrier against drying conditions, such as cold weather⁶.
 For on-the-go lip care, try the portable Vaseline® Lip Therapy® Advanced Healing Tube, made with triple-purified petroleum jelly.